Matthew Flinders: Midshipman to Captain Bligh

 In May 1791, on Pasley's recommendation, Flinders joined Captain William Bligh's expedition on HMS Providence transporting breadfruit from Tahiti to Jamaica.
-This was Bligh's second "Breadfruit Voyage" following on from the ill-fated voyage of HMS Bounty.
-The expedition sailed via the Cape of Good Hope and in February 1792, they arrived at Adventure Bay in the south of what is now called Tasmania.
+It was Bligh's second "Breadfruit Voyage", following his ill-fated voyage on HMS Bounty.
+The expedition sailed via the Cape of Good Hope and, in February 1792, they arrived at Adventure Bay on the eastern coast of Bruny Island off the south-eastern coast of the island now known as Tasmania.
 The officers and crew spent over a week in the region obtaining water and lumber, and interacting with local Aboriginal people.
-This was Flinders' first direct association with the Australian continent.
-After the expedition arrived in Tahiti in April 1792, obtaining the many breadfruit plants to take to Jamaica, they sailed back west.
+It was Flinders' first association with any of the land which is now part of the Commonwealth of Australia.

+After the expedition arrived in Tahiti in April 1792, obtaining the breadfruit plants to take to Jamaica, they sailed back west.
 Instead of travelling via Adventure Bay, Bligh navigated to the north of the Australian continent, sailing through the Torres Strait.
-Here, off Zagai Island, they were involved in a naval skirmish with armed local men in a flotilla of sailing canoes, which resulted in the death of several Islanders and one crewman.
-The expedition arrived in Jamaica in February 1793, offloading the breadfruit plants, and then returned to England with Flinders disembarking in London in August 1793 after more than two years at sea.
+There, off Zagai Island, they were involved in a naval skirmish with armed local men in a flotilla of sailing canoes, which resulted in the death of several Islanders and one crewman.
+The expedition arrived in Jamaica in February 1793, offloading the breadfruit plants, and then returned to England, with Flinders disembarking in London in August 1793 after more than two years at sea.

 HMS Bellerophon

 In September 1793, Flinders re-joined HMS Bellerophon under the command of Captain Pasley.
 In 1794, Flinders served on this vessel during the battle known as the Glorious First of June, the first and largest fleet action of the naval conflict between the Kingdom of Great Britain and the First French Republic during the French Revolutionary Wars.
-Flinders wrote a detailed journal of this intense battle including how Captain Pasley "lost his leg by an 18-pound shot, which came through the barricading of the quarter-deck."
+Flinders wrote a detailed journal of this intense battle including how Captain Pasley "lost his leg by an 18-pounder shot which came in through the barricadoes of the quarter-deck".
 Both Pasley and Flinders survived, with Flinders deciding to pursue a preference for exploratory rather than military naval commissions.